sarahmurphy86/sarahmurphy86.github.io/README.md

 To validate the proto-personas, I asked some real life children (my niece and nephews) what was important to them....

+The resounding response was that it needed to be *add image here**

  * * *

 #### The user journey

-Now that I had an idea of who are users are and what their needs were, I wanted to design a simple user interface.
-However, I needed to understand their journey before I could do this.
-I worked out what the user (Scott, aged 10) would be doing on the app and how the system would respond.
+Once I had a clear idea of who the users were and what I needed to do to meet their needs, I wanted to design a simple user interface.
+To do this, I neeed to work out how they would interact with the app and how the system would respond.
+To do this I designed a simple user journey based on my proto-persona Scott.

 ![User Journey](https://sarahmurphy86.github.io/assets/user_journey.png)